-They are also provided in Japanese if you have installed the FM/CICS Japanese component.
+They are also provided in Japanese if you have installed the FM/CICS Japanese component, and in Korean if you have installed the FM/CICS Korean component.

 You can translate some or all of these panels into another language.
 (If no translated version of a particular panel is available, FM/CICS uses the English version.)